Frequently Asked Questions

 How is data stored by the BPC?

 The BPC has computers for the collection and temporary storage of data files.
 Users must transfer the data files to their own media for permanent storage.
 A large external hard disk or flash drive is recommended.
-Northwestern NUIT provides up to 1 GB of storage on their Depot server which can be accessed with the ethernet.
+Northwestern NUIT provides up to 1 GB of storage on their Res Files Server.

 How do I schedule testing?